XavierJ96/weather-app/README.md

 ## Feedback

-If you have any feedback, please reach out to us at marcelinnoj@gmail.com
+If you have any feedback, please reach out to me at marcelinnoj@gmail.com